aaronralls/aaronralls.github.io/_posts/2019-01-15-10-steps-to-create-blog-post.md

 If you do not have a site yet check out my post on where you can [blog on other sites][BlogOtherSites] or how you can [start a blog for free][FreeBlog]!

-In a future post, I will show you how to apply these steps on a post with GitHub Pages.
+In a future [post][CreatePostForGithubPages], I will show you how to apply these steps on a post with GitHub Pages.

 [HowToStartBlogForFree]: {% post_url 2019-01-10-how-to-start-a-blog-for-free %}  "How to start a blog for free"
 [5ReasonsPost]: {% post_url 2019-01-07-5-reasons-to-start-blogging %}  "5 Reasons you should Blog!"
 [FreeBlog]: {% post_url 2019-01-10-how-to-start-a-blog-for-free %} "Free Blog"
 [BlogOtherSites]: {% post_url 2019-01-08-how-to-blog-without-a-blog %} "How to blog without a blog"
+[CreatePostForGithubPages]: {% post_url 2019-01-17-how-to-create-post-for-github-pages-blog %} "10 Steps to Publish Github Blog Post"

 [BlogPostInspiration]: https://somelink.com "something"
 [StructureURLs]: https://moz.com/blog/15-seo-best-practices-for-structuring-urls "Structure URLS"